tapio/rlutil/README.markdown

 ======
 _Copyright (C) 2010 Tapio Vierros_

-_RLUTIL_ is simple utility collection to aid the creation of cross-platform console-mode roguelike games.
-It mainly concentrates on I/O stuff, e.g. color display and keyboard input.
+_RLUTIL_ is simple utility collection to aid the creation of cross-platform console-mode roguelike games with C++ and C. It mainly concentrates on I/O stuff, e.g. color display and keyboard input.

 ## USAGE ##
 Just `#include "rlutil.h"` in your source code.
+It automagically detects if you are using C++ or C and adjusts the code accordingly (e.g. `std::string` vs. `char*`).
 See the file for some hints on what's possible.

 ## LICENSE ##